Rhode Island Eviction Process

 Eviction notice posted on iPropertyManagement.com

 A landlord can begin the eviction process in Rhode Island by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+Rhode Island landlords may deliver an eviction notice by any method which adequately informs the tenant.
+The law recognizes these methods as having a presumption of legal validity:

-If a tenant is late on paying rent (full or partial) in Rhode Island, the landlord can serve them a 5-Day Notice to Pay or Quit.
-This notice gives the tenant 5 calendar days to pay the entire remaining balance or vacate the premises.
+If a tenant is late on paying rent (full or partial) in Rhode Island, the landlord can serve them a 5-Day Notice To Pay or Quit.
+This notice gives the tenant 5 days to pay the entire remaining balance or vacate the premises.

-For a tenant with no lease or a month-to-month lease in Rhode Island, the landlord must serve them a 30-Day Notice to Quit to end the tenancy.
-This eviction notice allows the tenant 30 calendar days to move out.
+For a tenant with no lease or a month-to-month lease in Rhode Island, the landlord must serve them a 30-Day Notice To Quit to end the tenancy.
+This eviction notice allows the tenant 30 days to move out.

 For tenants that don’t pay monthly, the amount of notice differs: